 Exams: Both the midterm and final will be open book, open notes, and open calculator.
 Copies of the required text are not permitted and will be confiscated if brought to an exam.
 Please bring your UTA ID card to all exams.
 Students must sign an academic honesty statement on the exam.
-Report cheating to me.

 Projects: There will be two projects, each consisting of two parts: the proposal and the full report.
 You may work in groups of two or three.
 For the proposal, your group must clearly state the problem of interest, describe the variables to be studied, reference the source of data, and present preliminary plots of the raw data to justify the applicability of SLR/MLR.
 Data may be collected by the group itself or may be obtained from outside sources (e.g., journals, internet).
-The proposal should be submitted via email to vchen@uta.edu.
 The full report should include data and complete analysis with good discussion.
 Both reports should be typewritten.
 Further description of the report requirements will be handed out in class.
 Copying (including from past students' reports) is not permitted.